Prag8855/aab/content/guides/freelance-visa.md

 ### Join the Künstlersozialkasse

-**If you are a freelance artist, publicist or art teacher**, you can apply for the *[[Künstlersozialkasse]]* after you get your freelance visa.
+**If you are a freelance artist, publicist or art teacher**, join the *[[Künstlersozialkasse]]* after you get your freelance visa.
 They will pay half of your health insurance, and half of your [public pension insurance](/glossary/gesetzliche%20Rentenversicherung).
 It's a really good deal.

 **[How to join the Künstlersozialkasse ➞](/guides/ksk-kuenstlersozialkasse)**